MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 monikerRange: ">=vs-2019"
 ---

-# Work with accounts that require multi-factor authentication (MFA)
+# Sign in to Visual Studio with accounts that require multi-factor authentication (MFA)

 In this article, you'll learn how to use Visual Studio with accounts that require multi-factor authentication (MFA).